Close Banner

 Tangaroa Terrace Tropical Bar & Grill

-This quick-service dining location located over the pool area offers the ability to mobile order.
+This quick-service dining spot, located over the pool area, offers the ability to mobile order.
 You can also order your food at the register and a server will bring it to you.
 Seating is both indoors and outdoors amongst the palms and tiki torches.
 At Tangaroa Terrace, you can find many of the same items you'd get from Trader Sam's, such as ramen, a Pu Pu Platter, wings, gyoza and more.
 All day long, you can find quick grab 'n' go items such as fruit and baked items, kids meals and Dole Whip.
 In fact, you can get Dole Whip floats, including adult versions with rum!

 Trader Sam’s Enchanted Tiki Bar

 This bar and restaurant is so much fun that we gave it its own post.
 Kids (under 21) are welcome until 8 p.m. at the tables.
 Order special drinks that cause the weather to change in the bar and volcanoes to erupt.
-Watch out for sinking bar stools and other hidden gems all around the bar.
+Watch out for sinking barstools and other hidden gems all around the bar.

 The Coffee House